Dub Pistols Sound System

 Global Beats presents: Dub Pistols Sound System (DJ & MC set) // Easy Skankin Sound System

-All tickets remain valid for the new date.
+This gig has been re-scheduled and all tickets remain valid for this new date.
 Tickets available here: https://buytickets.at/globalbeats/383024

 The Dub Pistols formed about a decade ago when Barry Ashworth got together with Jason O’Bryan in west London.
 Jason had been half of Wall Of Sound act Ceasefire with Derek Dahlarge, while Barry was in ‘indie-dance’ band Déjà Vu who had a hit with the old Woodentops song ‘Why Why Why’ back in the day.
 Finding they shared a love of The Clash, The Specials, Andy Weatherall, King Tubby and Public Enemy the band launched with a string of party-rockin’ singles like ‘Cyclone’, ‘Westway’ and ‘There’s Gonna Be A Riot’ and landed a million dollar record deal with major label Geffen.
 “It was the start of a beautiful nightmare,” says Barry.